 - Students are paid $14,000 per academic year for a commitment of 20 hours per week.

-- Support is guaranteed for four contiguous academic-year terms only (excluding summers).
+- Support is guaranteed for fall and spring semesters (2024-25) with the possibility of renewal for a second year, up to four contiguous academic-year terms (excluding summers).

 - GRAM students must meet all requirements for holding a research assistantship (GRA).

 - GRAMs are not eligible for other graduate assistantships or student employment.
 They are eligible for all fellowships and scholarships.

 - All students selected for the GRAM program must participate in professional development sponsored or recommended by the Graduate School: